 The kind of opaque question depends on design style.
 In a modern character creation system, it’s not uncommon to be plunged head-first into the game’s systems and subsystems with only the internet to save you, because the devs are openly relying on the internet to manage the information overload.
 In the 1980s, character creation systems like Ultima IV’s chose to throw you in partially blind, to give you variety without stress.
 If you’ll look closely, you’ll realize these systems have opposite intents for first-time players: modern games want the player to have control, while retro games wanted players to have variety (you can see these patterns in the tabletop games of the era: classic tabletop RPGs used randomized character creation, while modern tabletop games use weighted random with adjustments, or a point-buy system).

 KH1 chooses to take elements from both systems: it gives you some information, but not nearly all.
-But instead of capturing the best of both systems, I feel they missed both: now the player does not have enough information to have control, and too much information to bother with variety.
+But instead of capturing the best of both systems, I feel they missed both: now the player does not have enough information to have control, and too much information to risk variety.
 But don’t worry: not only did KH1 miss its targets, it kept the weaknesses of both systems!
 KH1 both confounds you with its opaque (pseudo-)game terminology like a modern game, and kicks you in the shins 40 hours from now like a retro game!
 For the second time!

 The character creation is two-staged.
 The first stage starts when Sora is presented with three platforms bearing a colourful Sword, Shield and Staff (weirdly, the franchise refers to the Staff you find here as the “Dream Rod,” even though it uses “Staff” to refer to every other Staff in the series.
 I feel “Staff” was intended, considering it keeps up the alliteration with Sword and Shield).
 The mysterious voice prompts you to select a “Power” that you will gain from these three items.
 After doing this, the game surprises you by asking you to select a “Power” that you will lose!
 Thankfully, you can always cancel back, but that’s ugly surprise strike one.